minetest/dev.luanti.org/content/for-creators/mapgen/features.md

 ---
 title: Map generator features
 aliases:
+- /Map_generator_features
-- "/Map_generator_features"
+- /mapgen/features
 ---

 # Map generator features

-This page shows the various special features which [map generators](/mapgen "Map generator") have and explains how to use them.
+This page shows the various special features which [map generators](/for-creators/mapgen) have and explains how to use them.

 {{< notice note >}}
 This page doesn't list all available mapgen features.
 For a full reference, search for `mg_flags` and `mg*_spflags` in [minetest.conf.example](https://github.com/luanti-org/luanti/blob/master/minetest.conf.example) instead.